jgzafrapalma/PedestrianRecognition/README.md

 $ python utilities/create_instances_PIE_OrderPrediction.py
 ```

-Through the configuration file at least the values of the following parameters must be provided for both scripts:
+Through the configuration file, at least, the values of the following parameters must be provided for both scripts:
 - **input_path_data**: path where the file with the dataset information is located.
 - **input_path_dataset**: path where the downloaded dataset is located.
-- **output_path_frames**: base path where you want to sotre the cuts frames from the dataset.
+- **output_path_frames**: base path where you want to sotore the cut frames from the dataset.
 - **output_path_instances**: base path where the created instances will be stored.
 - **output_path_cuts**: base path where you want to stored the summaries of the frames in order to view them.
 - **optical_flow**: frames summary type.